sundowndev/phoneinfoga/README.md

 ## Current status

 This project has recently been rewritten in Go language.
 Why ?
 To improve code base, maintainability, have a stronger test suite and be able to compile code base.
 PhoneInfoga v2 brings new features such as serving a REST API and a web client.
 Usage of scanners was improved in order to drop usage of Selenium/Geckodriver which has cause many users to have troubleshoots using the tool.
 You can still use the legacy version in [tag v1.11](https://github.com/sundowndev/PhoneInfoga/tree/v1.11) and the legacy Docker image (`sundowndev/phoneinfoga:legacy`).
-OVH is the only scanner that is not available in v2 (yet!).
 Some features were not included in the v2 MVP such as input/output CLI options.
 The roadmap of the project changed so we can focus on the web client features such as downloading scan results as CSV, Instagram/Whatsapp lookup, and more.

 ## Features